 Outside of this arrangement, in accordance with policies of the University of Utah, an incomplete grade may be given only when "circumstances beyond the student's control" have interfered with the student's capacity to complete course requirements (i.e., death, serious illness or accident).
-The grade of "incomplete" must be used only for a student who is passing the course, and who needs to complete 20% or less of the requirements of the course.
+The grade of "I" must be used only for a student who is passing the course, and who needs to complete 20% or less of the requirements of the course.

-An incomplete grade may not be used in a way that will permit a student to retake a course without paying tuition.
+An "I" grade may not be used in a way that will permit a student to retake a course without paying tuition.
 If a student needs to attend a course (during a subsequent semester), the student must be registered, either as a regular student or for audit.
 If an incomplete can be made up without attending the course a second time, re-registration is not necessary.
-All incompletes require completion of a Contract for Incomplete Grade.
-University policy states incompletes must be removed within one year or they are automatically recorded as "no credit or E." A student may not graduate or receive their certificate until incomplete grades are completed, and a grade is submitted to the Registrar's office pursuant to university policy Section III G. 2.
+All incompletes require completion of a Contract for Incomplete Grade (found on the BSW Community Canvas page).
+University policy states incompletes must be removed within one year or they are automatically recorded as an "E." A student may not graduate until "I" grades are completed, and a grade is submitted to the Registrar's office pursuant to University policy Section III G. 2.

-When an incomplete grade is assigned, outside of the two-semester plan, the student, University of Utah Field Liaisons, and practicum Director or Associate Director, must collaborate on a plan to complete the required internship hours over an extended break or in a future semester.
+When an incomplete grade is assigned, outside of the two-semester plan, the student, Field Liaisons, and practicum director or associate director, must collaborate on a plan to complete the required internship hours over an extended break or in a future semester.
 This plan will be documented in an Incomplete Contract, and in a Student Success Plan.
-Failure to initiate or comply with these steps will result in a failing grade which is grounds for dismissal from the program.
+Failure to initiate or comply with these steps will result in a failing grade which is grounds for dismissal from the BSW Program.

-11.7 When a Student is Not Making Satisfactory Progress in Field Practicum: If a University of Utah Field Liaison or a Field Instructor notes that a student is falling behind on hours, or a Field Instructor or student reports concerns, a meeting with the student is required.
-If a Field Instructor notes that a student is falling behind on hours or not meeting expectations regarding professional behavior and Core Functions, a meeting with the University of Utah Field Liaisons to discuss ameliorative actions is required.
-When this occurs, any or all the below may occur:
+11.7 When a Student is Not Making Satisfactory Progress in Practicum:

+If a Field Liaison or a Field Instructor notes that a student is falling behind on hours (as indicated in field logs or other assignments), or a Field Instructor or student reports concerns, a meeting with the student is required.
+If a Field Instructor notes that a student is falling behind on hours or not meeting expectations regarding professional behavior and competencies, a meeting with the Field Liaison to discuss ameliorative actions is required.
+When this occurs, any or all of the below may occur: